 cd ~/tg bin/telegram-cli -k tg-server.pub -W -s actions.lua

-Hopefully by now you have successfully setup your Raspberry Pi with Telegram and now have a good understanding on how to use the LUA script to allow Telegram to control your Raspberry Pi.
+Hopefully, by now you have successfully set up your Raspberry Pi with Telegram and now have a good understanding on how to use the LUA script to allow Telegram to control your Raspberry Pi.
 You can obviously extend this further by setting it up to control even other devices through the GPIO pins.

-You can find more documentation on the functions that you can utilize within the LUA script that Telegram CLI provides by going to the developers LUA documentation page:
+You can find more documentation on the functions that you can utilize within the LUA script that Telegram CLI provides by going to the developers LUA documentation page.

-We hope by the time you have gotten to this point you have learnt how to control your Raspberry Pi by using Telegram, we should of by now given you the basic understanding of how it works and how you can utilize it to do numerous things with your Raspberry Pi.
+We hope by the time you have gotten to this point you have learned how to control your Raspberry Pi by using Telegram, we should of by now given you the basic understanding of how it works and how you can utilize it to do numerous things with your Raspberry Pi.